openharmony/docs/en/application-dev/reference/apis/js-apis-bundle-ElementName.md

 # ElementName

-The **ElementName** module provides the element name information, which can be obtained through [Context.getElementName](js-apis-Context.md).
+The **ElementName** module provides element name information, which can be obtained through [Context.getElementName](js-apis-inner-app-context.md).

 > **NOTE**
 >